arnodelorme/wp15/BIDScramble/README.md

 ## Usage

 To scramble BIDS data you can run the command-line tool named ``scrambler``.
-At its base, this tool has an input and output argument, followed by a ``Data type`` subcommand.
+At its base, this tool has an input and output argument, followed by a ``Action`` subcommand.
 The meaning and usage of these arguments is explained in more detail in the following sections.

 ### scrambler

 ```
 usage: scrambler [-h] bidsfolder outputfolder {stub,tsv,nii,json,swap} ...

-The general workflow to build up a scrambled BIDS dataset is by consecutively running `scrambler` for the datatype(s)
+The general workflow to build up a scrambled BIDS dataset is by consecutively running `scrambler` for actions of
-of your choice.
-For instance, you could first run `scrambler` to create a dummy dataset with only the file structure
+your choice.
+For instance, you could first run `scrambler` with the `stub` action to create a dummy dataset with only
-and some basic files, and then run `scrambler` again to specifically add scrambled NIfTI data (see examples below).
+the file structure and some basic files, and then run `scrambler` with the `nii` action  to specifically add scrambled
-To combine different scrambling methods, simply re-run `scrambler` using the already scrambled data as input folder.
+NIfTI data (see examples below).
+To combine different scrambling actions, simply re-run `scrambler` using the already
+scrambled data as input folder.

 positional arguments:
   bidsfolder            The BIDS (or BIDS-like) input directory with the original data